baehyunsol/Sodigy/README.md

 ### `` ` ``

-`` ` `` is an infix operator, which modifies a value of a field.
+You can make an infix-operator using `` ` ``.
+An operator is `` ` `` followed by an identifier without whitespace.
+The operator modifies a value of a field.
+The identifier is a name of a field that you want to modify.
+See how `` `age `` works below.

-Its lhs operand is the object you want to modify.
-Unlike the other infix operators, it has 2 rhs operands: the name of the field and the new value.

 ```
-# TODO: add definition of `Person`
+struct Person {
+    age: Int,
+    name: String,
+}

 def set_age(p: Person, new_age: Int): Person = p `age new_age;